title: Vision category: Programming position: 6

 rotation.z = 9.47

-info = TO BIG TO PRINT
+info = TOO BIG TO PRINT

-detection = TO BIG TO PRINT
+detection = TOO BIG TO PRINT

 }